 - Struggling with situations such as homelessness, unemployment, relationship breakdown, bereavement, addiction or fuel poverty.

-Many funds also help the dependents of people their fund supports, for example their partners, ex-partners or children.
+Many funds also help the dependents of people which their fund already supports, for example their partners, ex-partners or children.

 What help do charitable funds give?